top of page

 Therefore, the GS offers the following excerpts from a lecture series, "The Great Revolutions of Modern History," in support of his musical essay series.

-"The Romantic Idealization of a Revolution" (Lynne Ann Hartnett, Villanova University)
+"The Romantic Idealization of a Revolution," by Lynne Ann Hartnett, Villanova University

 Revolutions, in the words of the British historian Christopher Hill, turn the world upside down.
 They challenge the fabric of society and people’s most basic assumptions.
 The radical energy of the 1960s and early 1970s signalled the spirit of a generation determined to transform the world.
 It defined an era.